Subsidiary Company Registration In Poland

 - Information about their shares.

-4. Bank account details.
+4. Bank account details of the subsidiary company.

-Characteristics of a subsidiary company registration in Poland
+Characteristics of a subsidiary company in Poland

 A subsidiary company has the following characteristics-